 2. LAGRIMA LG-803 Fully Weighted Digital Piano

 Next on our list of the best weighted keyboards is the LAGRIMA LG-803 Weighted Digital Piano.
-This instrument features 88 fully weighted keys.
-The keys have a hammer action, making the low-end portion heavier while the high-end portion is lighter.
+It features 88 fully weighted keys, but it has a hammer action that makes the low-end portion of each key heavier than the high part.

 3. Donner DEP-20 Beginner Digital 88 Key Full Size Weighted Keyboard